simile-widgets/timeline/README.md

 Timeline is open source software and is licensed under the modified BSD license in the LICENSE.txt file located in the same directory as this README.

+ * [RequireJS](http://requirejs.org/) is covered by the [modified BSD license](https://github.com/jrburke/requirejs/blob/master/LICENSE).
+ * The RequireJS [domReady plugin](http://requirejs.org/docs/api.html#pageload) is covered by the [modified BSD license](https://github.com/requirejs/domReady/blob/master/LICENSE).
+ * The RequireJS [i18n plugin](http://requirejs.org/docs/api.html#i18n) is covered by the [modified BSD license](https://github.com/requirejs/i18n/blob/master/LICENSE).
+ * [almond](https://github.com/jrburke/almond) is covered by the [modified BSD license](https://github.com/jrburke/almond/blob/master/LICENSE).

-This code contains libraries found in `lib/` and `tools/` that support development that are covered by their own licenses.
+This code contains libraries found in `lib/`, `tools/`, and `optimize/` that support development that are covered by their own licenses.

  * [Jetty](http://jetty.codehaus.org/) is covered by the [Apache 2.0 License](http://jetty.codehaus.org/jetty/license.html)
  * [JSMin Task](https://code.google.com/p/jsmin-ant-task/) is covered by the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+ * [r.js](http://requirejs.org/docs/optimization.html) is covered by the [modified BSD license](https://github.com/jrburke/r.js/blob/master/LICENSE).

 Latest Release - 3.0.0
 ----------------------

-Released March 8, 2013.
+Released August, 2013.

  * Forked source to https://github.com/zepheira/timeline/
+ * Uses RequireJS.
  * Uses SimileAjax 3.0.0.
- * Removed all files related to loading and original bundling / compression.
+ * Removed all files related to loading and original bundling / compression, substituted with RequireJS optimizer builds.
- * Bundling and compression are not currently available in this release.
- * Parameters cannot be provided through RequireJS as they were before, no parameters will be respected or used in this release.
+ * Removed several parameters around locales (now handled by RequireJS); `defaultLocale`, `forceLocale`, and `locales` do not work; to simulate the behavior in development, use RequireJS to set the locale.
+ * Added an `ajax` parameter to be set in order to find the SimileAjax stylesheet; it should be able to be located if Timeline and SimileAjax are deployed on the same server, but set if not.
+ * General usage remains backwards compatible, but users should consider changing use-paradigm to RequireJS instead if any flexibility in loading or otherwise is needed.
  * Minor bug fixes.
  * See https://github.com/zepheira/timeline/compare/2.3.1...3.0.0 for all commits.